ruven/iipmooviewer/README.md

 IIPMooViewer
 ============

 About
 -----
 IIPMooViewer is a high performance light-weight HTML5 Ajax-based javascript image streaming and zooming client designed for the IIPImage high resolution imaging system.
 It is compatible with Firefox, Chrome, Internet Explorer (Versions 6-10), Safari and Opera as well as mobile touch-based browsers for iOS and Android.
 Although designed for use with the IIP protocol and IIPImage, it has multi-protocol support and is additionally compatible with the Zoomify and Deepzoom protocols.

 Version 2.0 of IIPMooViewer is HTML5/CSS3 based and uses the Mootools javascript framework (version 1.4+).

 Features
 --------
 * Fast and light-weight
 * Pan and zoom of ultra high resolution imaging
-* Multi-protocol support
+* Multi-protocol support: IIP, Zoomify and Deepzoom protocols
 * Image rotation
-* Mobile device support
+* Mobile device support: iOS and Android
 * HTML5 Fullscreen API support
 * Annotations of regions of images
 * Synchronized viewer capability

 Installation
 ------------
 The distribution contains all the necessary library files in both compressed and uncompressed formats.
 Modify the parameters in the index.html template example file provided.

 Server
 ------
 You first must have a working version of the IIPImage server running if you want to use the IIP protocol and features.
 See http://iipimage.sourceforge.net for details.
 IIPMooViewer, however, also supports the Zoomify and Deepzoom protocols if you are unable to install the server or are working in a legacy environment.

 Images
 ------
 Create a pyramidal tiled TIFF image using VIPS (http://vips.sf.net) or imagemagick.
 Or JPEG2000 if you have a JPEG2000 enabled IIPImage server.

 Configuration
 -------------